 And I want to thank you for your support and everything that you have done for the State of West Virginia and this country.
-I want to thank you for moving this nomination along as quickly as me to date.
+I want to thank you for moving this nomination along as quickly as it is progressing.